Wondering how you are going to survive the first trimester while also taking care of your other little ones?

 This time around, there is no such thing as extra sleep or R&R, the household chores cannot wait and I have two little ones that require every ounce of my exhausted being to take care of them.

 I am extremely blessed but also extremely exhausted.
 Having gone through this three times, I know the second trimester will bring some relief but for now, I am in pure survival mode!

 Us mamas where built for this, right?

-My oldest is now three and my youngest is 18 months.
-They are 21 months apart in age .
-This baby and my middle child will be 22 months apart.
-Crazy, I know!
+My oldest is now three and my youngest is 18 months which makes them 21 months apart.
+YIKES!

 My hope in sharing my journey through another fit pregnancy is to help other mamas, or soon to be mamas, feel confident, motivated and supported to stay active and healthy during pregnancy.